elivz/accessible-toggle/README.md

 #### `mediaQuery`: If you set a media query (using [standard CSS syntax](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries)) the script will be enabled or disabled automatically depending on whether the query matches or not.
 This is most useful for elements that should be toggleable at certain screen sizes but always visible at others.
 (Default: none)

+#### `onShow`: A callback function that will be triggered when the content is displayed.
+You may alternately register an event listener for this purpose – see below.
+(Default: none)

+#### `onHide`: A callback function that will be triggered when the content is hidden.
+You may alternately register an event listener for this purpose – see below.
+(Default: none)

 ### Methods

 #### `show`